phypoh/HadesCuisineMod/README.md

 You'll also need [Mod Utility](https://github.com/SGG-Modding/ModUtil/releases).
 Place the unzipped contents in the Hades\Content\Mods folder.
 (If the Mods folder does not yet exist, it should be created.)

 ## Installation
-1. Place the `ChefCuisine` folder into the aforementioned `Mods` folder in your Hades directory.
+1. Place the `HadesChefCuisine` folder into the aforementioned `Mods` folder in your Hades directory.
 2. Run modimporter.

 ---